simonjbeaumont/docker-xs-dev-dash/README.md

 This will drop you into the container with none of the services running.
 If you want them running you can execute `supervisord` as in the Dockerfile.

+## Customisation for other teams
+Most of the scripts to gather data have all of their parameters at the top.
+E.g. `tickets.py` speifies a dictionary at the top of the file of JIRA filter names to gather information for.
+To track different metrics, just edit these scripts and run `make run` (you may want to get rid of the old data using `make purge`).

 [1]: https://influxdb.com/download/index.html
 [2]: http://grafana.org/download/
 [3]: https://docker.com